Hlulani-B/Rihanyo/README.md

 # Rihanyo

-**An AI assisted appointment booking platform for practices.**
+Here is a link to a demo video -> https://youtu.be/AynBR9I_Myk **An AI assisted appointment booking platform for practices.**

 Rihanyo lets practices register and manage appointment requests with an AI powered admin filter that screens incoming requests for relevance before they reach a human.